Dark Information in Black Hole with $\lambda\varphi$ Fluid: Acknowledgements

-YXL would like to thank Hong L$\ddot{\text{u}}$, Hai-Shan Liu, Hai-Tang Yang, and Peng Wang for helpful discussions.
+Y.-X.L. would like to thank Hong L$\ddot{\text{u}}$, Hai-Shan Liu, Hai-Tang Yang, and Peng Wang for helpful discussions.
+The authors thank the anonymous referees for their valuable suggestions and comments.
 This work was supported by the National Natural Science Foundation of China (Grants Nos.
-U1930403, 11875151 and 11675064) and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2019-it21).
+U1930403, 11875151, 12075103, and 12047501).